 The admissions policy and practice of academic Schools, as set out in the Code of Practice for Research Degree Candidatures, is reviewed annually by Faculty Graduate School committees on the basis of guidance provided by Graduate Board.

-Any amendments made after the point of publication will be summarised in the Version Control section at the bottom of the page.
+Any amendments made after the point of publication will be summarised in the Version Control section.

 University roles and responsibilities

 Admissions policies at the University of Leeds are overseen by the University’s Postgraduate Research Recruitment Group.
 The Group’s terms of reference can be found on the University's Student Education Service website.